This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Lemon juice is bright and adds a sharpness to the otherwise sweet side of the slush.

 • Gelatin is essential for the correct texture of the slush.
-Only gelatin can give texture to the liquid that when frozen holds a great texture.
-My grandma’s orginial recipe used prepared flavored gelatin, but this recipe doesn’t need the added sugar that’s in a flavored gelatin.
+Only gelatin can give texture to the liquid that, when frozen, holds a great texture.
+My grandma’s original recipe used prepared flavored gelatin, but this recipe doesn’t need the added sugar that’s in flavored gelatin.

 • Almond extract is one of those unusual ingredients that will seem out of place.
 But never fear: trust the recipe and add the extract!
 The almond pulls together all of the bright citrus and tropical flavors and creates something completely unique and irresistible!